Effect of PRP Injection on Voice Recovery After Benign Vocal Fold Surgery

 Undergo microlaryngosurgery to remove benign vocal fold lesions.

-Receive either a PRP injection to the operated vocal fold or standard postoperative care.
+Receive a PRP injection to the operated vocal fold and standard postoperative care.

 Complete voice assessments before surgery and at 1 and 3 months after surgery, including: